forestgrape/coronavirus/covid19.md

 * #### Detect Building Blocks of Viruses
   To detect viruses replicating the building blocks of virions can be searched.
   * ##### PCR Test
     The genome of virions (positive single stranded RNA for coronaviruses).
-The amount of virions - called [viral load](#viral-load) - present can be determined and the specificity is very high.
+The amount of virions - called [viral load](#viral-load) - present can be determined with high specificity.
   * ##### Antigen Test
-    Methods detecting proteins of virions are usually called  (the name antigen since the virus proteins can be recognized by the immune system as harmful and antibodies can be produced against them)
+    Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).
 * #### Detect Metabolism of Coronaviruses
   Temporary RNA produced from coronaviruses with a running metabolism.
 * #### Detect Infectious Virions
   **Serology** Material possibly containing virions can be put on cell or organ cultures.
 These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the material in question.
 The material can be diluted so much that virus colonies originating from single virions can be distinguished.
-Like this the number of infectious virions can be estimated.
+In this  way the number of infectious virions can be determined.

 ### Methods to Indirectly Detect Viruses
 * #### Detect Tissue damage
   * chemical e.g. detecting cell damage by detecting distinctive proteins.
     (-) not specific
-  * optical e.g. round glassy occupancies in the lung are characteristic for Covid [to check and cite]
+  * optical e.g. round glassy occupancies in the lung are characteristic for Covid-19 [to check and cite]
 * #### Detect Immune Response
+  * #### Antibody Test
+    Often referred as *serology*.
 For infections triggering certain alarms the immune response involves antibodies which can be detected in the blood.
-There are several kind of antibodies which are produced at different stages of an infections, these can be used to roughly back date the infection.
+There are different kind of antibodies which are produced at different stages during and after an infection.
+Infection in later stages and past infections can be laboratory diagnosed

 ### Diagnosis Locations
+Locations with active viral replication ([Infected Locations](#infection-locations)) or a viral load ([Viral Load](#viral-load)) through deposition are suitable for diagnosis.

 The fluids in the respiratory tract are a good locations to detect SARS-CoV-2 virions:
 * Since SARS-CoV-2 infects and transmits mainly through the respiratory tract, the respiratory tracts is the place to search
-* The virions mostly are released on the apical side and so there are virions in the fluids covering infected tissues.
+* The virions mostly are released on the apical side and therefore there are virions in the fluids covering infected tissues.
-* For accessibility reasons fluids in the upper respiratory is the location most test are done.
-However serious infections are located in the lower respiratory tract where the largest numbers of infectable cells are.
+* For accessibility reasons fluids in the upper respiratory are preferred.
+However the largest number of susceptible cells to SARS-CoV-2 are in the lower respiratory tract.

-For a location to be suitable for diagnosis active viral replication ([Infected Locations](#infection-locations)) or at least a viral load ([Viral Load](#viral-load)) through deposition is needed.

-### Review of Common Practice for Diagnosis
+### Review of Common Diagnostic Methods
-Locations frequently used for sampling fluids to analyze for viral load (section on [Viral Load](#viral-load)).
-Back since the
 * #### Nasopharyngeal Swabs with PCR
   The current 'gold standard' for Covid-19 diagnosis are nasopharyngeal swabs.
 * #### Nasopharyngeal Swabs with Antigen Tests